Skip to content

 Process Isolation and Management

 Decouples 10x from the forwarder process, enabling independent monitoring via tools like Prometheus, separate restart policies, and fault isolation.
-If 10x crashes, the forwarder continues operating without interruption.
+If the 10x process exits, Kubernetes restarts the sidecar container automatically while the forwarder keeps running and buffers events until 10x is back.

 Resource Optimization